draios/sysdig/userspace/sysdig/man/csysdig.md

 **-E**, **--exclude-users**
   Don't create the user/group tables by querying the OS when sysdig starts.
 This also means that no user or group info will be written to the tracefile by the -w flag.
 The user/group tables are necessary to use filter fields like user.name or group.name.
 However, creating them can increase sysdig's startup time.

+**--force-term-compat**
+  Try to configure simple terminal settings (xterm-1002) that work better with terminals like putty.
+Try to use this flag if you experience terminal issues like the mouse not working.

 **-h**, **--help**
   Print this page